matshp0/backend-lab2/README.md

-# Backend Lab 2
+# Backend Lab 3

+## Variant

+Group - IM-34

+34 % 3 = 1

+Task - add currency entity.
+Make every use have a default currency and use it to create records.

 ## About the Project

-This is a NestJS project that provides a simple API for managing users, categories, and records.
-It is built with a modular architecture, with separate modules for each of the main features.
+This is a NestJS project that provides a simple API for managing users, categories, records, and currencies.
+It uses a PostgreSQL database with Prisma ORM for data storage and is built with a modular architecture, with separate modules for each of the main features.
 [Live demo](https://backend-lab2-ykv3.onrender.com)

 ## Getting Started